jbrown1618/vector/docs/api/vector.sparsevector.md

 |  [projectOnto(u)](./vector.sparsevector.projectonto.md) |  |  |
 |  [scalarMultiply(scalar)](./vector.sparsevector.scalarmultiply.md) |  | Implements vector multiplication by a scalar |
 |  [toArray()](./vector.sparsevector.toarray.md) |  |  |

+## Remarks

+The constructor for this class is marked as internal.
+Third-party code should not call the constructor directly or create subclasses that extend the `SparseVector` class.